hashcube/flurry/README.md

 ],
 ~~~

-Under the Android section, you can configure the Flurry plugin:
+Under the Android/iOS sections, you can configure the Flurry plugin:

 ~~~
 	"android": {